kryspinm97/PP5-EliteTechPC/TESTING.md

 Here I have completed manual testing of the sites functions and accessing certain points as a user and non-user.
 I will attach the test that were done and tested by me to as much extent as I could every point of the page.
+I have went through whatever I functionality wise could myself, and noted all the results in an excel sheet.

 ## Navbar : ![ScreenShot](./documents/testing_images/Navbar-tests-manual.png)